 ps ax | grep barad_agent

-If there is no output, the Agents are not started.
-In this case, run the following commands as the root account to start the Agents.
-If the messages stargate agent run succ
+If there is no output or the number of processes is incorrect, the agents are abnormal.
+In this case, run the following commands as the root account to start the agents.
+If the messages stargate agent run succ and barad_agent run succ are displayed, the agents have been restarted successfully.

 cd /usr/local/qcloud/stargate/admin